ipetkov/crane/docs/source-filtering.md

 programmatically filtering out files which are known to not apply to the build _before_ the inputs are hashed.

-A default source cleaner is provided via `craneLib.cleanCargoSource`: it cleans a source tree to omit things like version control directories as well omit any non-Rust/non-cargo related files.
+A default source cleaner is available via `craneLib.cleanCargoSource`: it cleans a source tree to omit things like version control directories as well omit any non-Rust/non-cargo related files.
 It can be used like so: